 Even minute deviations in the records of the warehouse can result in major deficits in profit.

-When receiving shipments, make sure that both quantity ordered and delivered match with each other.
+When receiving shipments, ensure that both quantities ordered and delivered are in sync with each other.
 If the quantity ordered is generally large, minor deficiency in every shipping hints at vendor fraud.

 2. Employee or External theft

 Stealing can be an insider or an outsider’s job.